If you are worried about allopurinol and alcohol, this article will explain the key points.

 I’ve put links to the gout forums and other gout support resources at the end of this article.
 Please use the forums to discuss how alcohol affects your allopurinol treatment.
-Together, we can make sure that you get the right treatment to suit your needs.
-If you do not want to use the forums now, you can click the orange Gout Support button, or raise a support ticket in my gout helpdesk.
+Together, we can make sure that you ask your doctor the right questions about allopurinol and alcohol.
+Also, the forums can help you understand your doctor’s advice.

 Allopurinol And Alcohol Introduction

 Allopurinol and alcohol is a popular topic for debate among gout sufferers.

 Allopurinol is the leading medicine to lower uric acid, and gout patients who take it, at the right dose, are almost certain to take control of their gout.
 Yet, they remain concerned that alcohol consumption might affect allopurinol and reduce their chances of recovery.